wp-plugins/atcontent/readme.txt

 #### Quote of the day ####

-I saw a woman wearing a sweatshirt with Guess on it.
-I said, Thyroid problem?
+I have yet to hear a man ask for advice on how to combine marriage and a career.

-Arnold Schwarzenegger
+Gloria Steinem

 == Examples ==